Create/Edit/Copy Tool Dialog (Remote SSH External Tools)

 The output filters are used to turn absolute file paths and line numbers in the tool output into hyperlinks.
 You'll be able to use those links to open the corresponding files in the editor.
 You can specify one or several filters.
 Each line is a regular expression.
 You can use the following macros:

-In this section, appoint the %destination_environment% to access through the SSH terminal and specify where the connection settings should be taken from:
+In this section, appoint a remote Web server or the default remote interpreter to access through the SSH terminal and specify where the connection settings should be taken from: